-The Authority's revenue stream from the TDF's were down 13% in 2020.
-On a town by town basis the Borough of Wildwood Crest's collections decreased 12% over 2020 while the collections from the City of Wildwood decreased 13% and the City of North Wildwood dropped 14%.
+The Authority's revenue stream from the TDF's were up 2% in 2021.
+On a town by town basis the Borough of Wildwood Crest's collections increased 4% over 2021 while the collections from the City of Wildwood increased 2% and the City of North Wildwood increased 2%.